 Please make checks payable to Natural Exposures and mail to:

 - Private small group travel with professional photographer Daniel J. Cox

-- Hotel shuttle transfers to/from Narita International Airport
+- Hotel shuttle transfers to/from Narita International Airport on scheduled itinerary days

 - Entrance fees for various locations visited

 - English-speaking guide with private coach

 - Meals where indicated (B = Breakfast, L = Lunch, D = Dinner)